 HIPAA Training by Industry

-HIPAA training for ophthalmology clinics managing retinal imaging, cataract surgery workflows, referrals, and high-volume patient communication.
+Role-based HIPAA training for ophthalmology clinics and practice groups managing retinal imaging, surgery scheduling, referrals, devices, and patient communication.

 3key lessons